 Foxtail lilies (Eremurus elwesii), also known as desert candles, make stunning attractions in the garden.
 Their tapered spikes of orange, yellow, pink, or white flowers can add interest to mixed beds and borders.
 Unlike other lilies, the foxtail lily plant has unusual tuberous roots rather than a single foxtail lily bulb.
 Below you will find more on how to plant foxtail lilies and foxtail lily care.

 How to Plant Foxtail Lilies

 Planting of foxtail lily flower usually takes place in autumn (around September).
-The tuberous roots, which are extremely brittle, should be planted about 4 inches deep with at least 2-3 feet of spacing between plants.
+The tuberous roots, which are extremely brittle, should be planted about 4 inches (10 cm.) deep with at least 2 to 3 feet (61-91.5 cm.) of spacing between plants.
 For greater results, make the planting hole wide, leaving the bud or crown facing up.
-Also keep the crown within a couple inches of the soil surface but cover the remaining tuberous roots well.
+Keep the crown within a couple of inches (5 cm.) of the soil surface but cover the remaining tuberous roots well.

 Foxtail Lily Care

-Once established, foxtail lilies require little care with exception to watering.
+Once established, foxtail lilies require little care with the exception of watering.
 In windy sites, the plants may need staking.